aws-samples/aws-control-tower-servicenow-itom-integration/README.md

 Here is an overview of how the solution works:

-- The solutions main template performs the initial setup in ServiceNow and creates ServiceNowConfig [CloudFormation StackSet](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) to enable ServiceNow provisioning for member accounts in the AWS Control Tower environment.
+- The solutions main template performs the initial setup in ServiceNow and creates ServiceNowConfig [CloudFormation StackSet](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) to enable ServiceNow provisioning for member accounts in the AWS Control Tower environment
 - When a new AWS account is created through the Control Tower Account Factory, the Control Tower lifecycle event triggers the ServiceNowStackSetHandler lambda to run
-- The ServiceNowStackSetHandler lambda updates the ServiceNowConfig StackSet to start ServiceNow provisioning for the new account.
+- The ServiceNowStackSetHandler lambda updates the ServiceNowConfig StackSet to start ServiceNow provisioning for the new account
 - The ServiceNowConfig stack instance runs in the new account and triggers the ServiceNowConfigFunction lambda function to start provisioning of the AWS account in ServiceNow
 - [AWS Config](https://aws.amazon.com/config/) events for new account are aggregated in the Audit account and sent to ServiceNow.
-ServiceNow uses the event info to update the CMDB for resource configuration changes.
+ServiceNow uses the event info to update the CMDB for resource configuration changes
-- If [AWS CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html) integration is enabled, then the ServiceNowConfig stack creates an SNS topic with subscription to ServiceNow event management to enable sending CloudWatch alarms to ServiceNow for alert and incident management.
+- If [AWS CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html) integration is enabled, then the ServiceNowConfig stack creates an SNS topic with subscription to ServiceNow event management to enable sending CloudWatch alarms to ServiceNow for alert and incident management
-- At a set schedule, ServiceNow performs discovery for AWS resources in the new account and populates its CMDB.
+- At a set schedule, ServiceNow performs discovery for AWS resources in the new account and populates its CMDB

 ## Pre-requisites